 Choose a Credit Card if:

-- You want to save significantly on overall travel spends
+- You want to save a significant amount on overall travel spends

 - You prefer earning rewards/ cashback along with other travel benefits